Only 27 of the cases have occurred outside the three worst-hit countries, Sierra Leone, Liberia and Guinea.

 Malian President Ibrahim Boubacar Keita told French radio on Saturday: “We are doing everything to prevent panic and psychosis.

-“Since the start of this epidemic, we in Mali took all measures to be safe, but we never hermetically sealed ourselves from this.”
+“Since the start of this epidemic, we in Mali took all measures to be

 He said the border with Guinea would remain open.